eli64s/readme-ai/docs/contributing.md

 # Contributing Guidelines

-Thanks for your interest in contributing to *README-AI*!
+Thanks for your interest in contributing to readme-ai.
 Please review these guidelines to ensure a smooth process.

 ## Make Valuable Contributions